So I'm standing in the middle of our VBS disaster last summer and everything that could go wrong is going wrong.

 Simple backup activities often end up being more popular than complicated planned ones anyway.

-Designate Problem Solver
+Designate a Problem Solver

 Choose one person whose job is floating around looking for issues and solving them.

 Kid can't find parent?
 Problem solver helps.
 Craft station runs out of glue?
 Problem solver finds more.
-Volunteer needs break?
+Volunteer needs a break?
 Problem solver covers.

 Keeps small problems from becoming big disasters because someone's watching for them.